SadS4ndWiCh/satmwf/README.md

 #### FCN Message

-A `FCN` message is the Fail to Connect reply message sent by the server to the client when client wasn't able to join to the server.
-A reason to don't be able to join is present in payload.
+A `FCN` can only be sent by the server as an reply to `CON`.

+The server reply the `CON` message with `FCN` if the client was't able to join the chat.

 ```c
 struct FCNMessage {